CB Radio Linear Amplifier

 Amplifiers and The FCC

 As mentioned above, using a CB radio amplifier can get you in trouble with the FCC.
 The FCC has established guidelines for amateur radio use to prevent people from interfering with each other - namely commercial and official broadcast.
-Increasing your power have a look at, RC Micro Trucks means increasing your range, which means that your signal can bleed over into other off-limit wavelengths and interfere with communication.
+Increasing your power have a look at, RC Tank Videos means increasing your range, which means that your signal can bleed over into other off-limit wavelengths and interfere with communication.

 Using a CB radio amplifier in an abusive manner by using it to interfere with others is subject to a fine by the FCC if you are caught.
 Of course, most people use these pieces of gear responsibly and do not get fined by the FCC.
 So, if you want to avoid this problem, simply use your CB radio amplifier responsibly.